CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{Ca}{xvii}}

-The previous model ion for \ion{Ca}{xvii} was relatively accurate, given the importance of this ion.
+{The previous model ion for \ion{Ca}{xvii} was relatively accurate, given the importance of this ion, which produces strong EUV lines}.
 It had 92 levels, with CE rates for the $n=2$ levels calculated with the $R$-matrix codes, and DW data for the rest of transitions.
-We retained the 166 bound levels up to $n=5$ of the \cite{fernandez-menchero_etal:2015_be-like} data.
 Experimental energies are taken from the previous CHIANTI version.
-For the $n=2,3$ (lowest 46 levels) we adopted the A-values from the MBPT calculations of \cite{wang_etal:2015_be-like}.